Why Stop Sizewell C? (updated June 2026)

 - The RSPB said wildlife will be damaged during Sizewell C’s construction.
 It was also opposed by the Suffolk Wildlife Trust.
 The site is surrounded by protected wildlife habitats and adjoins internationally famous Minsmere.
 Some of Sizewell Marshes SSSI will be built on.
 The site is wholly within the Suffolk Coast & Heaths Area of Outstanding Natural Beauty (AONB); construction would cut the AONB in half.

 - Water: the Planning Inspectorate was unable to recommend Sizewell C be granted Planning Consent due to the lack of an identified long term supply of potable water.
 Sizewell C needs 4 million litres/day during construction, and 2 million litres/day during operation.
-A desalination plant – initially rejected on environmental grounds – was approved for the construction period, but no long term source has as yet been assessed.
+A desalination plant – initially rejected on environmental grounds – was approved for the construction period.
+There are proposals for a new pipeline but this has not yet been granted planning consent.
 Suffolk is one of the driest parts of the UK.

-- The site is more complex and harder to access than Hinkley Point C. The platform will require a 60 metre cutoff wall so it can be dewatered, existing soil swapped for more suitable material, and huge sea defences, making it (according to a ONR Inspector) “expensive to develop”.
+- The site is more complex and harder to access than Hinkley Point C. The platform requires a 60 metre cutoff wall so it can be dewatered, existing soil swapped for more suitable material, and huge sea defences, making it (according to a ONR Inspector) “expensive to develop”.

-- Nuclear waste would have to remain on the coastal site until the middle of next century.
-The dates to which the site would need protection from sea level rise are disputed.
+- Nuclear waste would have to remain on the coastal site until the middle of next century; it will be 2160 until the spent fuel store is decommissioned.

 - Suffolk has considerably less infrastructure (the un-dualled A12 compared to the M5) and a smaller local workforce than Somerset where Hinkley C is under construction.
 76% of the construction workers (6,000 out of 7,900) would be required to relocate from outside the area.